-The Tribune's article, in my opinion, is biased, uninformed, and a blow to the Lyme Disease community and the reputation of decent journalism.
-A little information and a lot of ignorance is a dangerous combination, and results in reporting such as this that does more damage than it does good.
+The Tribune's article, in my opinion, is biased, uninformed, and a blow to the Lyme Disease community.
 It undermines the real face of Lyme, and is a slap in the face all of us who have struggled to heal and overcome this disease.
 Determined to share a real experience of the effect of Lyme, a group of Lyme Disease community bloggers and I are posting responses to this article.
 We want nothing more than for the medical and journalistic community to lift the veil of ignorance, confusion, and misinformation surround Lyme Disease.

 My issues with the article